AlbrechtL/welle.io/pages/rawfile.md

 **Windows**
   ```
-welle-io.exe -D rawfile -F yourfile
+welle-io.exe -d rawfile --raw-file yourfile
   ```

 **Linux**
   ```
-# welle-io -D rawfile -F yourfile
+# welle-io -d rawfile --raw-file yourfile
   ```

 ## File Format
 welle.io supports different rawfiles formats.
-You can chnage the raw file format with the option "-B".
+You can chnage the raw file format with the option "--raw-format".
 Please read the next sections below for more details.

 ### u8 - 8 Bit unsigned
 The I/Q samples have to be in 8-bit unsigned in the following format.